 These backlogs grew in recent years as more Americans reached retirement age and disability applications increased.
 A centralized system allows the agency to route cases to available staff across multiple regions.
 This helps the agency process requests faster and maintain consistent service standards.

-Why the Change Is Happening Now
+Why the Change Is Happening Right Now

 The Social Security Administration has spent several years upgrading internal systems to handle rising demand.
 Millions of new retirees enter the system each year.
 Disability claims and survivor benefit requests continue to grow.
 At the same time, staffing levels at local field offices fluctuate depending on region and resources.